vrsource/vrsource-tslint-rules/README.md

       * "upper": Require variables to use UPPER_CASE_VARIABLES
    * "allow-leading-underscore": permits the variable to have a leading underscore
    * "allow-trailing-underscore": permits the variable to have a trailing underscore
+   * "require-leading-underscore": requires the variable to have a leading underscore
+   * "require-trailing-underscore": requires the variable to have a trailing underscore
    * "ban-keywords": bans a list of language keywords from being used
    * {"regex": "^.*$"}: checks the variable name against the given regex